Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 The origin of the unitary patent

-Faced with the complexity of revoking a patent and the validation costs for applicants, the member states have sought to simplify the system for over 60 years.
+Faced with the complexity of revoking a patent and the validation costs for applicants, member states have sought to simplify the system for over 60 years.
 However, diplomatic negotiations repeatedly failed due to the mountains of national requirements from the various member states (choice of official languages, competent authorities and their location, etc.).

-Fortunately, some member states (all except Italy and Spain) reached an agreement to define what is now known as the « unitary patent »: a true single patent covering the territories of all member states.
+Fortunately, some member states (all except Italy and Spain) reached an agreement to define what is now known as the « unitary patent »: a true single patent for the entire territory of the member states.

 The principles